 Overview

 The University of Miami School of Law and the Rosenstiel School offer a joint degree program in law and environmental science and policy.
-Upon completion of this program, a student earns the Juris Doctor degree from the School of Law and a Master of Professional Science degree from the Rosenstiel School.
+Upon completing this program, students earn the Juris Doctor degree from the School of Law and a Master of Professional Science degree from the Rosenstiel School.

 The M.P.S. degree allows students to focus their coursework in one of four areas:

-4. Underwater Archaeology: Focuses on the theory, field techniques, and management practices necessary to work within the field of archaeology and the broader general field of marine sciences.
+Underwater Archaeology: Focuses on the theory, field techniques, and management practices necessary to work within the field of archaeology and the broader general field of marine sciences.
 Coursework integrates topics such as site mapping and documentation, interpretation of shipwrecks and submerged sites, best management practices, marine protected areas, and marine survey technology.
 Underwater Archaeology (UARCH) students receive training as AAUS Science Divers during their first semester in the MPS Program.
 Students will have opportunities to work side-by-side with professional archaeologists through internships and field projects with private, public, or non-governmental agencies, both nationally and internationally, and conduct relevant fieldwork.
-UARCH applicants and students should be aware of and follow the guidelines outlined by UARCH faculty Track Leader, Dr. Frederick Hanselmann.
+UARCH applicants and students should be aware of and follow the guidelines.

 Credits

 A student may complete the requirements for both degrees within seven regular semesters or, subject to course availability, in an intensive program of six regular semesters and two full summers.
-The joint degree program saves a student 12 credits over earning the degrees separately.
-An individual would essentially complete 82 credits (rather than the normal 88) in law courses and 24 credits (rather than the normal 30) in marine, atmospheric, and earth science courses for a total of 106 credits to receive the J.D. and the M.P.S. degrees.
+The joint degree program saves students 12 credits over earning the degrees separately.
+An individual would essentially complete 82 credits (rather than the normal 88) in Law courses and 24 credits (rather than the normal 30) in marine, atmospheric, and earth science courses for a total of 106 credits to receive the J.D. and the M.P.S. degrees.
 A maximum of 6 credits from the law school must be petitioned and approved for transfer to the student's graduate record to meet the 30-credit minimum for a master's degree.
-Prior to submitting a formal petition to the Graduate School, a student's academic advisor from the law school and the M.P.S.
+Prior to submitting a formal petition to the Graduate School, a student's academic advisor from the Law School and the M.P.S.
 Program Director must approve the credits requested for transfer.

 Curriculum

-The student's work in the joint degree program, whether connected with a course, seminar, or individual research project at the School of Law or the Rosenstiel School, must result in a substantial research project of publishable quality in marine law or policy or related scientific issues.
+The student's work in the joint degree program, whether connected with a course, seminar, or individual research project at the School of Law or the Rosenstiel School, must result in a substantial research project of publishable quality in marine law, policy, or related scientific issues.
 Students may use their required upper-class research paper at the School of Law to fulfill this requirement.
 J.D./M.P.S. students should follow the M.P.S.
-Student Handbook and M.P.S.
-Program Checklist, which outlines requirements for all J.D./M.P.S. students regardless of track.
+Student Handbook and Dual-Degree J.D./M.P.S.
+Track Checklist, which outlines requirements for all J.D./M.P.S. students regardless of track concentration.

 Juris Doctor (J.D.)
 Requirements: